yarnpkg/zpm/documentation/src/content/docs/appendix/workspaces-and-peer-deps.md

 ---
 category: appendixes
-slug: appendix/nm-peer-deps
+slug: appendix/workspaces-and-peer-deps
-title: The nm / peer deps issue
+title: Workspaces & peer deps
 description: An overview of incompatibilities between workspaces and peer dependencies when using the node_modules or pnpm installation strategies.
 ---